 Pulmonary hypertension is increased pressure in the pulmonary circulation.
 It has many secondary causes; some cases are idiopathic.
-In pulmonary hypertension, pulmonary vessels become constricted and/or obstructed.
+In pulmonary hypertension, pulmonary vessels may become constricted, pruned, lost, and/or obstructed.
 Severe pulmonary hypertension leads to right ventricular overload and failure.
 Symptoms are fatigue, exertional dyspnea, and, occasionally, chest discomfort and syncope.
 Diagnosis is made by finding elevated pulmonary artery pressure (estimated by echocardiography and confirmed by right heart catheterization).
 Treatment is with pulmonary vasodilators and diuretics.
 In some advanced cases, lung transplantation is an option.
 Prognosis is poor overall if a treatable secondary cause is not found.

 Chest physiotherapy consists of external mechanical maneuvers, such as chest percussion, postural drainage, and vibration, to augment mobilization and clearance of airway secretions.
 It is indicated for patients in whom cough is insufficient to clear thick, tenacious, copious, or loculated secretions ( 1).
 Examples include patients with